LT0303/odin-recipes/README.md

 three recipe pages.
 I also practiced using the terminal and CLI to make directories, move and rename files and directories, and create new .html files.

+I also created an external stylesheet and added declarations for color, alignment (text and images), height, width, and font to be applied to different elements using type and class selectors.